 Astronaut photograph ISS028-E-6830 was acquired on June 2, 2011, with a Nikon D2Xs digital camera using a 28 mm lens, and is provided by the ISS Crew Earth Observations experiment and Image Science & Analysis Laboratory, Johnson Space Center.
 The image was taken by the Expedition 28 crew.
 The image has been cropped and enhanced to improve contrast.
 Lens artifacts have been removed.
 The International Space Station Program supports the laboratory as part of the ISS National Lab to help astronauts take pictures of Earth that will be of the greatest value to scientists and the public, and to make those images freely available on the Internet.
 Additional images taken by astronauts and cosmonauts can be viewed at the NASA/JSC Gateway to Astronaut Photography of Earth.
 Caption by M. Justin Wilkinson, Jacobs/ESCG at NASA-JSC.

-The Okavango delta of southern Africa, sometimes called the Jewel of the Kalahari Desert, is an enormous, pristine wetland that almost miraculously appears out of a desert.
+Sometimes called the Jewel of the Kalahari, the area is an enormous, pristine wetland that almost miraculously appears out of a desert.